sphinxbio/platechain/README.md

 [![release](https://github.com/sphinxbio/platechain/actions/workflows/release.yml/badge.svg)](https://github.com/sphinxbio/platechain/actions/workflows/release.yml)

 Parsing microplate data is an extremely common task in the life sciences.
-This package provides a simple interface for parsing microplate data into a [tidy](https://r4ds.had.co.nz/tidy-data.html) format.
+This package provides a simple, universal interface for parsing all different types of microplate data into a [tidy](https://r4ds.had.co.nz/tidy-data.html) format.

 **Note: this package is still early in development and may not work with all machines and data formats.
-If you are having trouble with your specific usecase, please reach out to [Nicholas](mailto:nicholas@sphinxbio.com)**
+If you are having trouble with a specific usecase, please [reach out](mailto:hello@sphinxbio.com?subject=Platechain)**

 ![Platechain](images/platechain.png?raw=true)